DRIVING TIME: 6 hours

 Don’t forget to purchase bug repellent if you plan on camping anywhere along the coast.
 If you drive through Guaymas at night, look for the Chevy police truck and expect a friendly visit with the local welcoming committee.

 You may either stay in San Carlos or Guaymas.
-San Carlos is located about 5k off the main highway before you reach Guaymas.
-The road splits about 10k outside of Guaymas.
-The road is well-marked with a large sign pointing the way to San Carlos.
+San Carlos is about 5k off the main highway before you reach Guaymas.
+The road splits about 10k outside of Guaymas, well-marked with a large sign pointing at San Carlos.

 Next Section of Drive